SteveMustanski/serverless-portfolio/README.md

 In addition to the portfolio code, Code Pipeline and other AWS services are used to deploy code chages pushed to github to AWS S3.

-You can view the published portfolio page at portfolio.stevemustanski.com
+You can view the published [draft portfolio page](https://portfolio.stevemustanski.com).

 ## Technologies/frameworks used
 * HTML/CSS